wild plums (#1)

 Bare root.
-Seedllings and suckers offered generally.
+Seedlings and suckers offered generally.
 It requires at least two genetically distinct individuals for cross-pollination.

 In my opinion, wild plums should be planted everywhere.